DmytroSerdiuk1/social-media-graduate-work/README.md

 # Nomids social
-A social media for food lovers and for people looking for new ideas for their next menu.
+A social media for people looking for new ideas for their next menu.
 A facebook/instagram-like inspired social media.

 ## Table of contents